opatiny/chemexper-internship-workbook/js/npmDev.md

 npm i cheminfo-tools --global
 ```

 It will give you the command `cheminfo docs`.
 Running this command automatically creates a folder `docs`in which the js-docs are processed into an html file.
+You can also run this command to update the docs if changes have been made.

 To open the html file, install the Live Server Code plugin, right-click on `index.html` and click "Open with Live Server".